 Robert Clifford is a hard working, dedicated and accomplished aviation accident attorney and personal injury attorney.
-He was named by Chicago Magazine as one of the top 100 Most Powerful Chicagoans in 2013.
-Mr. Clifford was named the 2012 Chicago Lawyer Person of the Year.
-Based upon his trial accomplishments, and his contributions to the legal community and the Chicago area, his colleagues nominated him for the prestigious honor given to one person each year.
-He is the founder of Clifford Law Offices, a nationally recognized personal injury law firm in Chicago concentrating in aviation, transportation, personal injury, medical negligence, and product liability law.
-In February, 2013, the National Law Journal named the firm one of the Top 10 Litigation Boutiques in the country.
+He has the distinction of being selected by Super Lawyers, a peer-review organization, as the number one lawyer in the state of Illinois in 2014, marking the sixth consecutive year of earning this top honor.
+For the past three consecutive years Clifford was named by Chicago Magazine as one of the 100 Most Powerful Chicagoans on their annual Power 100 List, and was also named the 2012 Chicago Lawyer Person of the Year based upon his trial accomplishments, his contributions to the legal community and to the Chicago area.
+He is founder of Clifford Law Offices, a nationally recognized personal injury law firm in Chicago concentrating in aviation, transportation, personal injury, medical negligence and product liability law.
+The National Law Journal named the firm one of the Top 10 Litigation Boutiques in the country for 2012.

-Mr. Clifford is Past President of the Illinois Trial Lawyers Association and a Past President of the Chicago Inn of Court, which upholds the highest of principles of the profession.
-He has been inducted into the American College of Trial Lawyers and the International Academy of Trial Lawyers.
-Additionally, he has been selected to be a member of the National Judicial College, a select assembly of legal and corporate leaders from across the country who are dedicated to furthering the education and training of judges.
-Mr. Clifford was appointed a member of the Illinois Supreme Court Committee on Civility, which was established to discover and promote appropriate ways to promote civility among Illinois lawyers.
+Mr. Clifford served as President of the Chicago Bar Association in 2011-12, serving the 25,000-member group with initiatives that promoted the bar, the bench and the Chicago community.
+He has been inducted into the International Society of Barristers, the International Academy of Trial Lawyers, the Inner Circle of Advocates and the American Law Institute, a group of 3,000 prominent judges, lawyers and academics from around the world who are selected on the basis of professional achievements in the law.
+Mr. Clifford was elected to three three-year terms as the Illinois State Delegate to the House of Delegates of the American Bar Association.
+Mr. Clifford is Past President of the Illinois Trial Lawyers Association and a Past President of the Chicago Inn of Court.
+He has been inducted into the American College of Trial Lawyers, the International Academy of Trial Lawyers and the National Judicial College.
+He is a member of the Illinois Supreme Court Committee on Civility, which was established to discover and promote ways to promote civility among lawyers.
 He also was elected to be a trustee of the Supreme Court Historical Society, a non-profit organization supporting historical research and publications of the Supreme Court of the United States.
-Currently, he serves on the Board of Overseers of the Rand Institute for Civil Justice, a California-based think tank.
+He serves on the Board of Overseers of the Rand Institute for Civil Justice, a California-based think tank.

-In 2011, he was again one of the few lawyers named to Crain’s Chicago Business’ top civic, cultural, and professional leaders in Chicago, which recognizes 750 individuals that everyone “needs to know.”
-In the March 2011 edition of Chicago Magazine, an article detailed his work in aviation law, an area where he perhaps has made the greatest impact in Chicago, around the country and the world.
-In 2010, Mr. Clifford was named the Top Lawyer of the Year in Medical Malpractice in Chicago by the oldest peer-reviewed organization in the country, Best Lawyers, which featured him on the cover of their guide.
+He was selected as one of Crain’s Chicago Business 2012 “Who’s Who in Chicago Business” in the area of law.
+He was named Crain’s 2011 Chicago Business’ top civic, cultural and professional leaders in Chicago, which recognized 750 individuals that everyone “needs to know.”
+In, 2011, Chicago Magazine profiled him in an article detailing his work in aviation law, an area where he perhaps has made the greatest impact in Chicago, around the country and the world.
+In 2010, he was named Top Lawyer of the Year in Medical Malpractice in Chicago by the oldest peer-reviewed organization in the country, Best Lawyers, which featured him on the cover of their guide.
 Best Lawyers in America also named Mr. Clifford the 2009 Personal Injury Attorney Lawyer of the Year based upon his particularly high ratings for his ability, professionalism and integrity in personal injury and aviation accident litigation.
-He was also the cover story of the 2009 Leading Lawyer’s Consumer Edition.
-Leading Lawyers of Illinois has named him one of the Top Ten Attorneys in the state, where he has always ranked among the top three.
+Leading Lawyers of Illinois named him the Top Attorney in the state in 2013.
+Mr. Clifford was named one of the Top 10 Attorneys Who Raised the Bar Over the Last Decade in Chicago by the Law Bulletin Publishing Company.
+He was featured on the cover of the inaugural 2005 issue of Illinois Super Lawyers where they called him “Chicago’s Most Likable Tough Guy.”
+Corporate Legal Times selected him as one of the “five most respected and feared plaintiffs’ attorneys in the country” dubbing him “the best of the bad.”

-In addition, Mr. Clifford served as liaison counsel and personal injury attorney for the property damage claims in the destruction of the World Trade Center on 9/11, which settled 10 years later in 2011 for $1.2 billion.
-These complex cases were brought on behalf of insurance companies and business interests from around the globe who suffered financial losses after the Twin Towers collapsed that tragic morning.
-Mr. Clifford was recently recognized with a Jury Verdict Reporter Award for an $85 million settlement in a qui tam case in which he was among the firms representing the whistleblower.
-Most recently, Mr. Clifford represented two victims of a horrific grain bin explosion along the Mississippi River and obtained $112 of a $180 million verdict in federal court in St. Louis.
+As a successful aviation accident attorney, Mr. Clifford consistently garners multi-million dollar settlements and verdicts in aviation litigation.
+He has represented those injured or killed in nearly every major commercial airline crash in the U.S. in the last three decades.
+He represented 17 families in the Amsterdam Turkish Airlines crash of 2009, as well as four families who lost loved ones in the Buffalo plane crash, and five families who also lost loved ones in the Comair runway crash in Lexington, Kentucky.
+He served as liaison counsel for the property damage claims in the 9/11 destruction of the World Trade Center, which settled for $1.2 billion.
+These complex cases were brought on behalf of insurance companies and business interests from around the globe who suffered financial losses after the collapse of the Twin Towers.
+He was recently recognized with a Jury Verdict Reporter Award for an $85 million settlement in a qui tam case in which he was among the firms representing the whistleblower.
+Mr. Clifford represented two victims of a horrific grain bin explosion along the Mississippi River and received $112 million of a $180 million verdict in federal court in St. Louis.